miguellacerda/drlnd-project1/Report.md

 ![alt text](all_scores.png)

-The number of episodes required for the average score to first equal or exceed 13.0 and the maximum average observed over the 2000 training episodes are shown in the table below (each cell indicates episodes/ max score).
+The number of episodes required for the average score to first equal or exceed 13.0 and the maximum average observed over the 2000 training episodes are given in the table below (each cell reports episodes/max score).

 | Architecture        | Vanilla DQN         | Double DQN          | Double DQN with PER |